QuinnFreedman/smoke-dungeon/README.md

 * Weapon that always crits when it hits
 * Weapon that always hits
-* Weapon with small chance to instantly kill non-boss target
+* Weapon with small chance to instantly kill non-boss target ~~

+**Idea:** To increase variety, there are base weapon types (sword, knife, bow, spear, etc...) that have different ranges and different base damage/accuracy/crit chance/crit bonus.
+Those stats are randomly tweaked a little bit and combined with one or more random effects (vampirism, knockback, etc...).
+The magnitude of the effect can be randomized too

+## Weapon Effects

+* Blind: Reduce opponent's accuracy for their next turn
+* Magical: Does magical damgage when used as a physical weapon
+* Bonus to healing
+* Healing has a chance to remove a curse/negative effect
+* Fear: Critical hit causes enemy to run in oposite direction and lose their next turn
+* Knockback: Hit knocks one square backwards
+* Random knockback: knocks in a random direction
+* Bleed/Poison: DOT effect
+   * Bleading also reduces healing effects
+   * Poison also reduces evasion/dodge chance?
+* Double/tripple crit bonus
+* Hit/crit permenently damages enemy armor
+* (For ranged weapon): Damage increases with range
+* (For ranged weapon): Shot pierces target and continues to a second target in a line
+* Regain health/mana/energy on hit
+* Chance to stun on hit (target loses their next turn)
+* Freeze: hit reduces target's spead (movement range) next turn
+* On hit gain some armor until the end of the fight
+* Attack attacks a random aditional target in range (pretty op for ranged weapons but more situational/tactical for melee)
+* Do bonus damage relative to self missing health
+* Do bonus damage relative to target missing health
+* Hit drains target's mana/energy
+* Makes magical AOE effects have a bigger AOE
+* Bonus to certain type of attack (e.g. magical direct damage attacks)
+* Bonus to accuracy
+* Chance to instantly kill target